-The ZSP cover areas with high criminality rates, with a particularly strong presence of the lawenforcement services.

-A substance, when not classified as a narcotic, may nonetheless be removed from postal/express freight in order to limit its diffusion.
-In this case, this act is perceived as a control and is not counted as a seizure.
+- The ZSP cover areas with high criminality rates, with a particularly strong presence of the law-enforcement services. - A substance, when not classified as a narcotic, may nonetheless be removed from postal/express freight in order to limit its diffusion.
+In this case, this act is perceived as a control and is not counted as a seizure. - The data presented concern synthetic substances and exclude plants or extracts perceived as new psychoactive substances (NPS) by the EMCDDA.